 The test set generated by PathCrawler is guaranteed to cover all feasible execution paths (or k-paths) providing that:

 This is the online version of the PathCrawler test generation tool developed at CEA LIST.
-To obtain the unrestricted, executable version of PathCrawler, please contact PathCrawler@cea.fr.
-This usually necessitates the signature of a non-disclosure agreement but no payment in the case of use for research or evaluation.
+To obtain an unrestricted, executable version of PathCrawler, notably for evaluation or use in research, please contact PathCrawler@cea.fr.

 PathCrawler's principal functionality, and the one demonstrated in this online version, is to automate structural unit testing by generating test inputs for full coverage of the C function under test.
 Full coverage can mean all feasible execution paths or k-path coverage which restricts the all-path criterion to paths with at most k consecutive loop iterations.
 These are available in this online version.
 PathCrawler can also be used to satisfy other coverage criteria (such as branch coverage, MC-DC,...), to generate supplementary tests to improve coverage of an existing functional test suite or to generate just the tests necessary to cover the part of the code which has been impacted by a modification.